 I think we can all agree that Rockridge is one of the most desirable neighborhoods in the all of the Bay Area?
 But, why do so many people flock to Rockridge?
 What makes it so special?

 Rockridge stretches along College Avenue from Broadway up to the Berkeley border at Ashby (where you will find us here at Lawton Associates, by the way).
 The neighborhood stretches west to spoon with Temescal and eastward up the hills for magnificent views of the bay.
 Whether you reside in a Craftsman on Cavour or a chalet on Chabot, you are never far from the action on College Avenue.

 And by action on College Avenue, we mean some of the hottest shops and restaurants in the Bay Area.
 Has the foodie press stopped raving about Wood Tavern?
-No they have not, but they are also busy touting A Cote, Oliveto, and of course Zachary’s, the best pizza you will ever eat.
-And, if you aren’t getting your freshly made pasta, organic produce, butchered meat, and piping hot pastries from Market Hall…well, you should be.
-And when you are ready to relax and watch the world go by, you can hang with cool cats at Cole Coffee, possibly the best roast this side of the bay.
+No, they have not, but they’re also busy touting A Cote, Oliveto and of course Zachary’s - the best pizza you will ever eat.
+If you aren’t getting your freshly made pasta, organic produce, butchered meat and piping hot pastries from Market Hall…well, you should be.
+When you’re ready to relax and watch the world go by, you can hang with cool cats at Cole Coffee, possibly the best roast this side of the bay.

 The people of Rockridge are heartily committed to community building, as evidenced each year at the Rockridge Out & About Street Fair.
 The foodies come out weekly for the nearby Temescal Farmers Market and annually for the annual Kitchen Tour.
 And, everyone stays in touch via the must-read Rockridge News.

 Sheffield Village is a community nestled in the foothills in the south-eastern corner of Oakland.
 A quaint neighborhood with charming homes and well-manicured lawns.
 It also has a very active neighborhood community organization.